pagkly/Zed/Investopedia4/Mass Production Definition.md

 ### Key Takeaways

--   Mass production is the manufacturing of large quantities of standardized products, often using assembly lines or automation technology.
+-   Mass production is the [[Manufacturing|manufacturing]] of large quantities of standardized products, often using assembly lines or automation technology.
 -   Mass production has many advantages, such as producing a high level of precision, lower costs from automation and fewer workers, higher levels of efficiency, and prompt distribution and marketing of an organization's products.
 -   Henry Ford, founder of the Ford Motor Company, developed the assembly line technique of mass production in 1913.